Newes from Scotland: Historical significance

 The pamphlet contains virtually the only contemporary illustrations of Scottish witchcraft and was the earliest Scottish or English printed document dedicated to only covering witchcraft in Scotland.
 It provided the first descriptions of the osculum infame, also known as the kiss of shame or the obscene kiss, to the English population.

 Original copies are kept at Glasgow University, and in the Bodleian Library at Oxford.

+In popular culture

+The pamphlet features in the short story "Leave Fast the Knot of Four" by Peter Wise in Disturbing the Water, his collection of themed original ghost stories set around rivers and lakes.